On the equivalence of the Lurie's $\infty$-operads and dendroidal $\infty$-operads: Monoidal structures

 It follows that $P(\Phi)$ has the structure of a colax symmetric monoidal category as explained in~\ref{sss:presheaves}.

 An arrow $f$ in $P(\Phi)$ will be called {\sl an operadic equivalence} if it is carried to equivalence by the localization functor $P(\Phi)\to\DOp$.

 \begin{prp} \begin{itemize} \item[1.]
 Multiple tensor products $\otimes_n:P(\Phi)^n\to P(\Phi)$ preserve operadic equivalences in each argument. \item[2.]
 The localization functor $P(\Phi)\to\DOp$ canonically extends to a map of colax symmetric monoidal categories. \item[3.]
 The localization functor $P(\Phi)\to\DOp$ carries associativity constraints to equivalences.
 Therefore, the colax symmetric monoidal structure on $\DOp$ is in fact symmetric monoidal. \end{itemize} \end{prp} \begin{proof} This result easily follows from the properties of shuffles of trees presented in the Appendix.
-Recall that $\DOp$ is a Bousfield localization of $P(\Phi)$ with respect to three types of arrows. \begin{itemize} \item[1.] $T_d\sqcup^dT^d\to T$, where $d$ is an inner edge of a tree $T$. \item[2.] $[0]\to J$, embedding of simplicial sets considered as objects of $P(\Phi)$. \item[3.] $\sqcup\ T_i\to F$ where $F\in\Phi$ and $T_i$ are the tree components of $F$. \end{itemize} An arrow in $P(\Phi)$ will be called an operadic equivalence if its image in $\DOp$ is an equivalence.
-To prove the first claim, we have to show that for all $f_i\in P(\Phi)$ the functor
+Recall that $\DOp$ is a Bousfield localization of $P(\Phi)$ with respect to three types of arrows. \begin{itemize} \item[1.] $T_d\sqcup^dT^d\to T$, where $d$ is an inner edge of a tree $T$. \item[2.] $*\to J$, embedding of simplicial sets considered as objects of $P(\Phi)$. \item[3.] $\sqcup\ T_i\to F$ where $F\in\Phi$ and $T_i$ are the tree components of $F$. \end{itemize} To prove the first claim, we have to show that for all $f_i\in P(\Phi)$ the functor

 carries the arrows of types 1--3 to operadic equivalences.
 Since $\otimes_n$ preserves colimits and the localization functor $P(\Phi)\to\DOp$ preserves colimits, it is enough to verify this claim in the case when $f_i$ are representable, that is, forests.
 To calculate the tensor product, we can replace each forest with the coproduct of its tree components; in this way the claim reduces to the case when all $f_i$ are trees.
 For the arrows of type 1 the result now follows from Proposition~\ref{prp:app-segal}.
 The arrow $[0]\to J$ is carried by (\ref{eq:tensoreval}) to a deformation retract of dendroidal sets, so to an operadic equivalence.
 The arrows of type 3 are obviously carried to equivalences.